Photon condensation, Van Vleck paramagnetism, and chiral cavities: Polaritons

-In summary, we have shown that photon condensation can occur also in molecular systems (and not only in extended electronic systems~\cite{nataf_prl_2019,andolina_prb_2020,guerci_prl_2020}).
+In summary, we have shown that photon condensation can occur also in molecular systems (and not only in extended electronic systems~\cite{nataf_prl_2019,andolina_prb_2020,guerci_prl_2020}) provided that magnetic effects beyond the electrical dipole approximation are taken into account.
 The recipe for achieving it is encoded in the simple and elegant criterion we derived in Eq.~(\ref{eq: photon condensation criteria}).
 One needs to find molecules with a large and positive orbital magnetic susceptibility $\chi_{\rm M}$ and place them in cavities hosting a significant magnetic component of the electromagnetic field.
 In order to grasp the essential physics, we have deliberately analyzed, for the sake of simplicity, single-electron toy-model molecules placed inside a temporally-chiral cavity with a uniform magnetic field.
-We hope that our results will stimulate future work on real molecules loaded into more complicated chiral cavities~\cite{hubener_naturematerials_2021}, which can be studied with recently developed {\it ab initio} numerical approaches~\cite{Haugland_PRX_2020}.
-Results similar to ours, which show the importance of a cavities with a significant magnetic component, have been also found in a two-leg ladder model: see Ref.~\cite{Bacciconi}.
+We hope that our results will stimulate future work on real molecules loaded into more complex chiral cavities~\cite{hubener_naturematerials_2021}, which can be studied with recently developed {\it ab initio} numerical approaches~\cite{Haugland_PRX_2020}.
+Finally, ultra-strong magnetic coupling between magnons and a planar superconducting resonator \cite{ghirri_apl_2015} has been recently demonstrated \cite{ghirri_arxiv_2302.00804}.
+This could be a promising platform to test our findings.
+Results similar to ours, which show the importance of a cavity with a significant magnetic component, have been also found in a two-leg ladder model: see Ref.~\cite{Bacciconi}.